-Attention: This is one of the most critical steps to successfully use HREF Builder.
+Attention: This is one of the most critical steps to successfully use HREFLang Builder.
 It is from this setting that we can effectively match your URL’s to their domain and apply the correct country and language settings without user interaction.
 This also allows us to pull a mixed list of URLs into the system and assign them corectly.
 Currently, we have been able to account for 88 of over 100 different URL structures that sites use for their global content.

 You will have a variety of options to choose from so please review the following considerations for setting this element.
-Note: if you do not see a version that matches your site it will require a custom regex which you can learn more about on our Developing a Custom Regex FAQ page.
-If you have a question about any of the options that are not clear review our URL Structure Overview Table.
+Note: if you do not see a version that matches your site we can set a custom regex to tell the system the country and/or language.

 Many sites follow a standard Country Code/Language Code Syntax where the country and language folders are easily identified.
 Such as the UK site is managed under www.mydomain.com/en/uk/ or uk/en type structure and this is uniform across the counties.
 This can also work for those that use /en-uk/ and en_uk structures.
 To use this one simply find the one that matches and select it.

-Question: How are the MAJORITY of my country language sites set up.
+Question: How are the MAJORITY of your Website Country/Language domains set up?

 Regional Language Versions – while we know there is no country called LATAM or APAC many sites do this for their regional Spanish or English sites.
 These are often mapped as /latam/ or /apac/en/ so this makes it hard to map these.
 We have built-in detectors for you to find URL’s with /apac and then assign them to a single or multiple countries in the region.
 For more information please review Using HREFLang for Regional Sites.

 Non-Standard Folders and Country Codes – we have encountered a number of multinationals that have the business unit or product folders before the country and language designators.
 For example www.bigglobalco.com/business_unit/us/en.
-For this syntax, we have developed a “Regex” element that allows you to tell the too where your country and language elements are located or you can set it on the Country Language Matrix Upload.
+For this syntax, we have developed a “Regex” element that allows you to tell the system where your country and language elements are located or you can set it on the Country Language Matrix Upload.

 Default Language – If you have a global site that is not associated with any country or language or if you use IP detection you can set any version of the site to be the default version.
 Setting x-default language option we can tell the search engines this is the version to show when there is not a designated local version.

 Country Code but Non-Local Language – Do you have a site for Norway but the content is in English?
 Most tools would assign /no/no/ to these URL’s but it actually needs to be created as /no/en – our tool allows you to map a unique country site but set the language to English.
 If you have the URL structure as en-no or no-en then we can map that without variation using the Country Language Matrix Upload or the manual settings.

 Global Language Version – this is the case where you do not use country designators but have common languages.
-For example, if you use a /es version for “any” Spanish speaking countries then we can set it as “Global Spanish.”
+For example, if you use the /es version for “any” Spanish-speaking countries then we can set it as “Global Spanish.”
 You can do this by selecting the global language related to the site.